ibm-mas/mas-performance/docs/pd/mcpi/maximo-cpi.md

 - Issue Description: Observe the unbalance resource usage among the nodes.
 E.g. some nodes use 80% cpu, but the other uses 20% cpu.
 - Reason: Imbalanced placement OpenShift schedules the service / pod based on the resource cost increment , not the real resource usage.
 - Solution: migrate pods from busy nodes to non-busy nodes with min movements.
 This is a typical bin-packing (NP-Hard) problem.
-MHC uses the greedy algorithm since the time and minimum steps are not critical.
+Maximo CPI uses the greedy algorithm since the time and minimum steps are not critical.
 - Actions:
     - execute **node-balance.sh**.
 The output will provide **movepod command** if any issue is detected
     - execute **movepod.sh** to move the pods.